basantgit/Grafana-Prometheus/README.md

 9. Restart the Grafana service

-   systemtl restart garfana.service
+   systemctl restart garfana.service

 10. Check the status Grafana service running or not

-   systemtl staus garfana.service
+   systemctl staus garfana.service

    If all working good then copy your localhost IP and use port number 3000, by defult Grafana use port number 3000 http://localhost:3000/